Project Summary

 Project Description

-- Systematic Inspections: Comprehensive inspections are planned across the network to evaluate the current conditions of the chambers and hatches.
-These inspections will focus on key indicators of asset health including structural integrity and the presence of contaminants such as chlorine, hydrocarbons, oil, grease, and iron.
+- Systematic inspections: comprehensive inspections are planned across the network to evaluate the current conditions of the chambers and hatches.
+These inspections will focus on key indicators of asset health, including structural integrity and the presence of contaminants such as chlorine, hydrocarbons, oil, grease, and iron;

-- Maintenance and Repairs: Following the inspections, a prioritized maintenance and repair schedule will be established to address the most urgent issues, ensuring the continued reliability and safety of the water services.
+- Maintenance and repairs: following the inspections, a prioritized maintenance and repair schedule will be established to address the most urgent issues, ensuring the continued reliability and safety of the water services.

-RAM’s Role
+Our Role